need further ASSISTANCE?

 Blind e-mail is a feature that allows you to send an e-mail to a fellow alumnus/a without actually seeing the fellow alumnus/a's e-mail address.
 This protects each individual's privacy while helping alumni to connect.

-The directory is password-protected, so only Columbia University alumni are able to search it.
-In addition, each alumnus/a has the option to hide any or all of his/her directory listing by using the options in the My Listing page of the directory.
+The Community is password-protected, so only Columbia University alumni are able to search it.
+In addition, each alumnus/a has the option to hide any or all of his/her Community listing by using the options in the My Listing page of the Community.

 If you are a graduate of Columbia and you wish to acquire Columbia regalia for use in commencement ceremonies elsewhere, please contact the Alumni Relations Office.